Air

 Below you find the clouds diagram, which gives an indication about the cloud coverage (in %) for each atmospheric altitude (hPa).

 The following diagrams show different air stability indices such as CAPE, Helicity and Lifted Index.
-The background color also categories the air conditions from stable to extreme unstable.
+The background color also categorises the air conditions from stable to extreme unstable.

 Grid cell